 PROTOCOL (DOSAGE): The key to a successful outcome using cervical traction is finding the right dosage.
 If you start with too much weight, it may leave you feeling sore, or worse, making you reluctant to try it a second time.
 Therefore, rather than relying on using a certain percentage of body weight, it’s safest to start with less weight and then gradually increase it, such as 5# (# = pounds or .45 kg) for 15-20 minutes.
 If that dose feels fine, try 7#/15-20 min., then 9#, 11#, 13#, etc., until you find it just isn’t quite as comfortable at the last weight.
 You have now found your current threshold and should drop down to the last most comfortable weight and use that for a few days and then MAYBE try increasing it again.
 Studies show a maximum stretch is usually achieved within 15-20 minutes, so extending the time longer may be less productive.
 Facing the over-the-door unit may be better tolerated than facing away.
 Try it both ways and you decide which feels best.
 The next most important issue is frequency.

-How often to repeat the traction sessions depends on: 1.
-The condition’s severity and your response; 2.
-Your time availability.
-If there is a severe nerve pinch with muscle twitching, weakness and dense numbness/tingling, then the traction be repeated MANY times a day, gradually increasing the weight to find the optimum amount.
-We’ve had people repeat the traction 10x/day!
-With the option of wearing a cervical collar traction unit, you can actually travel and/or do certain activities during traction.
-We’ve had people travel to and from work while performing traction!
-Since each case is unique, we’ll discuss that individually.
-The bottom line, IT WORKS GREAT with proper chiropractic management and in many cases, surgery CAN be avoided!
+How often to repeat the traction sessions depends on the condition’s severity and your response and also your time availability.
+If there is a severe nerve pinch with muscle twitching, weakness, and dense numbness/tingling, then the traction be repeated MANY times a day, gradually increasing the weight to find the optimum amount.
+Some people even repeat the traction 10x/day!
+With the option of wearing a cervical collar traction unit, you can actually travel and/or do certain additional activities during traction.
+Some people travel to and from work while performing traction!
+Since each case is unique, discuss this with your doctor of chiropractic.
+The bottom line: IT WORKS GREAT with proper chiropractic management and in many cases, surgery CAN be avoided!